Shepherd’s Pie is quintessential comfort food. All in one dish.

 - Top with the potatoes, spreading them so they touch (and seal) the sides of the dish and are even all over.
 Use the back of a spoon to smooth and create swirls and little wisps.

 - Bake for 30 minutes, or until bubbling and the wisps have slightly browned.
-If you desire the potatoes to brown a little more, place under the broiler (on high) for about 1 to 2 minutes.
+If you desire the potatoes to brown a little more, place the dish under the broiler (on high) for about 1 to 2 minutes.
 (Keep an eye on them as broilers vary).

 - Remove from oven and let rest for 10 minutes on a rack.
 Garnish with chopped parsley on top, if desired.